cltl/ma-tm-domains-SDG-tracker/README.md

 1. The first part of the workflow assumes you have the full GigaWord corpus as a json file (frame_to_rule2.json).
 This was iteratively constructed by filtering <a href="https://catalog.ldc.upenn.edu/LDC2003T05">the Gigaword corpus</a> and extracting the headlines and first five sentences in several stages.
 The first step is to load the entire dataframe into memory (memory intensive but allows the filtering section to be performed quickly).

 2. Training data part 1:
-Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
+Naïve keyword lookup: the program is provided a manually created keyword list of terms relevant to the SDG our classifier will be trained on.
 If at least *t* keywords are present, the article gets the label 'related'.
 Duplicate texts are dropped at. (in the system as it now stands, *t* is set to 4.

 3. Training data part 2:
 a sample of random articles is gathered from the GigaWord corpus and added to the training data.